The charity supports projects run by volunteers which we showcase at our event but are available for other events

 Visit Greenstage site

-Staffed recycling facility working to clean stream and reduce water use.
+Staffed resourcing facility working to clean stream waste and reduce water use.
 This is both educational and a method of quantifying what our event is producing in terms of reusable or recyclable materials

 The Resource Centre provides hand washing from a ‘Tip Tap’ which minimises water use

 Staff help ensure waste is thoroughly separated and cleaned before disposal.
-This allows every waste stream to be identified and quantified.
+This allows each waste stream to be identified and quantified, with opportunities for lots of material reuse on site.

 The photo below shows the plastic cutlery collected and taken off site from the Resource Centre at GG14 (the long white line is forks, the off white cutlery to the right are PLA – plant based plastic that only decomposes in industrial hot compost systems) and the plastic cutlery collected and taken off site from the Resource Centre at GG18 – the eleven pieces at the front!